A lot can happen in a couple of years. Whole industries can shift, evolve, or even die.

-When you start to look at the new Apple TV like that - and despite many other hardware and software streaming services offering the same content and quality, plus the box's current lack of Amazon Prime Video - it's hard not to want to upgrade, despite the initial overhead price of the box.
+When you start to look at the new Apple TV like that - and despite many other hardware and software streaming services offering the same content and quality, it's hard not to want to upgrade, despite the initial overhead price of the box.

 The new Apple TV 4K is the movie fan's champion set-top box and the place to buy 4K movies without breaking the bank, with the knowledge that if you own other Apple devices that you'll be able to easily watch them on the go too.

 Alternatives to consider